Adult Foreign Language Learning

 In this scenario, Mr. Smith teaches Miss Jones that a meeting is scheduled and that he wants to know if she will attend the meeting.
 Miss Jones learns the content of Mr. Smith’s message and responds, or teaches Mr. Smith that she will attend the meeting.
 Mr. Smith learns the content of Mr. Smith’s simple message and teaches Miss Jones that he is grateful for her attendance.
 Since both Mr. Smith and Miss Jones share the same assumptions concerning the meaning of the set of written symbols, the communication is effective.

-The teacher/learner relationship extends into the spoken language.
-The speaker is teaching the listener the spoken information.
-If the listener learns the information and replies, then the spoken content in the reply teaches the original teacher of the message.
+The Giver/Receiver relationship extends into the spoken language.
+The speaker is the Giver of the spoken information while the listener is the Receiver of the spoken information.
+When the Receiver replies, he or she becomes the Giver of the information in the response.
 The following simple example of spoken content will help with this understanding:

 MR SMITH: Hello, Miss Jones.
 How are you doing?